Rul1an/broodjes-ai-mvp/ARCHITECTURE.md

     *   Functionality: Handles user input for recipe ideas, displays generated/saved/refined recipes and cost breakdowns, triggers backend operations via API calls.

 *   **Backend - Netlify Functions (`netlify/functions/`):**
+    *   `/api/generateRecipe`: (New) Handles recipe generation requests.
+        *   Receives ingredients/idea, type, language, model from frontend.
+        *   Calls OpenAI API (model selected by user or default) to generate recipe JSON.
+        *   Saves the recipe JSON, idea, status ('completed') to the `async_tasks` table.
+        *   Uses Supabase **Service Role Key** for database write.
+        *   Returns the generated recipe object and the new `taskId`.
     *   `/api/getRecipes`: Fetches saved recipe data (original recipe JSON + cost breakdown text) from the Supabase `async_tasks` table.
 Uses Supabase Anon Key (potential future change needed if RLS restricts).
     *   `/api/getCostBreakdown`: Calculates or estimates a detailed cost breakdown for a specific recipe task (`task_id`).
         *   Attempts to calculate costs for each ingredient using prices from the Supabase `ingredients` table (`calculatedItems`).
 Identifies items that cannot be costed from DB (`failedItems`).